Vote count in Ecuador points to likely runoff between ally of ex-president and banana tycoon’s son

 Authorities deployed more than 100,000 police and soldiers to protect the vote against more violence.
 Gen. Fausto Salinas, commander general of the National Police, said one person was arrested for false voting, two for harassment and resisting arrest and more than 20 for unlawfully carrying guns.

-With more than 75% the votes counted late Sunday, results from the National Electoral Council had leftist Luisa González in the lead with about 33% of support.
+With about 88% of the votes counted late Sunday, results from the National Electoral Council had leftist Luisa González in the lead with about 33% of support.
 Former lawmaker Daniel Noboa was second with about 24%.
 To win outright, a candidate needed 50% of the vote, or to have at least 40% with a 10-point lead over the closest opponent.

 Christian Zurita was in third place with 16%.
 His name was not on the ballot, but he substituted for Fernando Villavicencio, whose killing this month laid bare people's fears over unprecedented violence in a country they considered peaceful up until three years ago.